storacha/RFC/rfc/github-org-migration.md

 ### [Web3 Storage](https://github.com/web3-storage)

-[ ] The [Web3 Storage](https://github.com/web3-storage) should be downgraded to the Github Team plan for immediate cost savings.
+[ ] The [Web3 Storage](https://github.com/web3-storage) SHOULD be downgraded to the Github Team plan for immediate cost savings.

 - [ ] [ipfs-car](https://github.com/web3-storage/ipfs-car)
     - CAR client for UnixFS dags.
 It is heavilty used.